 - They provide the necessary gear for those adventurous activities (ie. ropes, crampons, a helmet, etc.)

-- Group environment- you might make some new friends!
+- Group tour environment – you might make some new friends while you climb together!

 - There’s a chance you’ll go into an ice cave if your guide sees one that day.